CumulusNetworks/docs/content/cumulus-netq-416/Whats-New/_index.md

 - When you upgrade to NetQ v4.15.0, any pre-existing validation data will be lost.
 Additionally, NetQ will not retain data related to network services (including BGP, LLDP, EVPN, and MLAG) after upgrading.
 - You must upgrade cloud (OPTA) deployments to NetQ 4.15 before initiating a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}}.
+- The API gateway port for on-premises deployments has changed from 32708 to 32710.

 ### Upgrade Paths